BMCV/mobi-fs3-python-assignments/README.md

 # [Methoden der Bioinformatik 3.
 FS,<br>Bildanalyse, Programmierübungen: Assignments]()

 **Steps to update the assignments:**
-1. Fork this repository
+1. Create a branch for your work
 2. Update the code (locally or using a codespace)
-3. Create a pull request to merge back your changes
+3. Create a pull request to merge your changes back to `current`
 4. Wait for the CI to [release the PDF](https://github.com/BMCV/mobi-fs3-python-tasks/releases)

 **If you want to make some changes for the next year:**